alexnm/house-moldovan-blog/src/posts/spotlights/angkor-wat.md

 Ok, here's the thing.
 Angkor Wat is one of those sites where you can spend many days moving around and still not have enough time to see everything.
 It depends on how passionate you are about the history, culture and archeological value of the sites.

-We spent 1 and a half days in total and it was really nice as we got to see most of the main sites and we spent quite some time outside of the most crowded areas, so we could fully enjoy the spectacular sites.
+We spent 1 and a half days in total and it was really nice as we got to see most of the main sites and we spent quite some time outside of the most crowded areas, so we could enjoy the sites alone.

 Tickets are sold for 1 day ($37) or for 3 days ($62).
 Our recommendation, if you don't have a lot of time, is to go for the day ticket and make the most out of your day there.